leoncross/wikipedia_people_summary/README.md

 ### Moving forward:

 If there was more time to this project, I would not have focused on string manipulation in such a hard-coded way.
 It doesn't feel smart, nor sustainable to develop such a programme in this format.
 For example; currently wikipedia treats all spouses as a 'marriage' - if they were to eventually split this up to include civil partnerships, this would break the code.
-(Side note - through this app, I learnt that there is a high level of styling/naming inconsistentcy on wikipedia!)
+(Side note - through this app, I learnt that there is a high level of styling/naming inconsistency on wikipedia!)

 Because of this, I would instead focus on developing a more complex parser that can account for much more variation in code, and then have the entire JSON be converted into a more traditional hash, so it could be callable in a more legible/cleaner way (i.e., {wiki_api_response}.date_of_birth // 01/01/1900)